 Go easy while cleaning natural stone tile flooring, less is more.
 Proper maintenance of the tiles will ensure you never have to replace even a single tile for hundreds of years.

-Check out our tile shop to see the variety of natural stone tiles in our collection, and for interior tile décor ideas here.
+Check out the Country Floors tile shop to see the variety of natural stone tiles in our collection and for interior tile décor ideas.